Charles M. Blow

-Charles McRay Blow (born August 11, 1970) is an American journalist, commentator and former op-ed columnist for The New York Times and political analyst for MSNBC.
+Charles McRay Blow (born August 11, 1970) is an American journalist, commentator and former op-ed columnist for The New York Times, news host for Black News Channel and former political analyst for MSNBC.
+He is currently a Langston Hughes Fellow in the W. E. B. Du Bois Research Institute at Harvard University.

 Early life

 Blow was born and raised in Gibsland, Louisiana.
 He was educated at Gibsland–Coleman High School in his hometown, where he founded the school newspaper, and graduated as valedictorian in 1988.

 Blow graduated magna cum laude from Grambling State University, with a bachelor's degree in mass communication.

 Career

 As a student, Blow interned at the Shreveport Times, News Journal, and The New York Times, edited the student newspaper, the Gramblinite, and founded the now-defunct student magazine, Razz.
 He also served as president of Grambling State's chapter of Kappa Alpha Psi fraternity.

 After graduation, he joined The Detroit News as a graphics artist.

 Blow joined The New York Times in 1994 as a graphics editor.
 Eventually, he became the head of the newspaper's graphics department.
 In 2006, he left to become the art director of National Geographic.

 In April 2008, he began writing a column in The New York Times.
 His column had originally appeared biweekly on Saturdays.
 In May 2009, it became a weekly feature and appeared twice, weekly, in December 2012.
 As of May 2021, it appears every Monday and Thursday.
 On February 5, 2025, Blow wrote his final column for The New York Times Opinion section.

 Blow would appear frequently on CNN and MSNBC during this period.

 On February 22, 2012, Blow referred to Republican presidential candidate Mitt Romney's "magic underwear", an apparent reference to the Temple Garment, in response to a comment by Romney about two-parent households.
 The comment was criticized as insensitive to Mormons.
 In response, Romney joked that "I guess we're finding out for the first time that the media is somewhat biased."
 Blow later apologized.